Modular Mathematics, -1 and 2 as Quadratic Residues

 If 2 is not a square, and p is 3 or 5 mod 8, let F have odd dimension over p, whence w is 3 or 5 mod 8.
 Adjoin the square root of 2 and find an intermediate extension of dimension 2.
 This has to be a factor of the dimension of F over p, and that is impossible.
 Hence 2 is not a square.

 Finally let F have even dimension over p.
 Thus w is 1 or 7 mod 8.
-Since the extension is galois, it includes the extension of dimension 2.
-Restrict F to this extension.
-The cyclic multiplicative group has order p2-1.
-The discrete log of each integer is a multiple of p+1.
+The cyclic multiplicative group has order pk-1, where k is even The discrete log of each integer is a multiple of pk-1 over p-1.
 This is even, hence every integer is a square, including 2.